Why do so many Indians believe that their government is trying to sell their data on Coronavirus App

 “We have seen in the past this government’s technical interventions, such as the Aadhaar program, which was initially built to ensure that everyone has a digital identity.
 It has become an elaborate system,” said Gupta.

-“Initially built for the benefit of government benefits and concessions, it soon became mandatory for opening bank accounts, getting mobile numbers and getting to know your business.”
+“Initially built for the benefit of government benefits and concessions, it soon became mandatory for opening bank accounts, obtaining mobile numbers and getting to know your business.”

 However, in 2018 a journalist discovered a security breach, which revealed the personal details of the citizens.
 The government has introduced new security measures, but the scandal has lost confidence in its ability to keep data secure.